netervati/pseudo-rest-api/content/docs/getting-started.md

 - Adjust the slider based on the number of data that you want to generate, and complete the form.
 Then, click **Proceed**.

-- The table should now display your mock data.
+- The table should now display your fake data.

-## Testing your mock server
+## Testing your fake server

 You can test your API endpoint using cURL with the following format: